Experienced and Compassionate Clarksville Divorce Lawyers

 2. What is the difference in an uncontested and contested divorce?

 Uncontested is a divorce in which both parties resolve their issues amicably.
 The parties may not agree at first as to all issues, but working together and through their attorneys, ultimately reach a resolution with little litigation.
 Uncontested marriage dissolutions are quicker, less expensive, and more efficient because the parties work together to resolve their differences.
-If you and your partner are contemplating filing as uncontested, our experienced Clarksville divorce attorneys at Batson Nolan can assist you in each of the following stages:
+If you and your partner are contemplating filing as uncontested, our experienced Clarksville divorce lawyer at Batson Nolan can assist you in each of the following stages:

 - Filing a Divorce Complaint: these are typically filed on the grounds of “irreconcilable differences,” but there still has to be specific statutorily-mandated language inserted into the document in order for it to be accepted in a court of law.
 Batson Nolan will ensure that your filing is properly worded and timely filed with the court so you do not have to worry about delays while navigating the process.

 - Drafting a Marital Dissolution Agreement: The “MDA” is a finalized version of the terms of your divorce.
 A Clarksville divorce attorney can ensure all of your rights are fully protected and all issues are addressed in this document.